vuestorefront/vue-storefront/docs/guide/installation/configuration.md

 # Vue Storefront configuration

-Vue Storefront application uses the [node-config](https://github.com/lorenwest/node-config) npm module to manage the configuration files.
-Configuration is stored in the `/config` directory within the two JSON files:
+Vue Storefront application uses the [node-config](https://github.com/lorenwest/node-config) npm module to manage configuration files.
+Configuration is stored in the `/config` directory within two JSON files:

 - `default.json` is a configuration file provided along with the core Vue Storefront code and updated with any new release of Vue Storefront.
 It contains the default values only and therefore it shoulnd't be modified within your specific Vue Storefront instance.
 - `local.json` is the second configuration file which is `.gitignore`'d from repository.
 This is the place where you should store all instance-specific configuration variables.